GMalzac/ProgImage.com/README.md

 $ rails c
 ```
 Then:
 ```
 User.create(email:"YOUR_EMAIL", password:"YOUR_PASSWORD")
 ```
 The user is created!
-You can know copy the token displayed in the console.
+You can now copy the token displayed in the console.

 ## Upload a picture
-You can upload a picture from a url or a repository path by sending a POST request to http://localhost:3000/api/v1/pictures.
+You can upload a picture from a url or a repository path by sending a POST request to http://localhost:3000/api/v1/pictures
 The header of your request should contain the content type, the user email and token.
 Example:
 ```